16 email verification terms with simple explanations

 We can’t verify emails if they contain characters that the server does not recognise and if the server is not set to use Punycode to translate the characters.
 (Punycode isn't something most non-technical people will be bothered with.
 If you want to find out about it, there's a link at the end of this article.)

 We think the email address is a spam trap so we tell you it’s a bad one and you shouldn’t mail to it.
 What’s a spam trap?
-A spam trap is an email address that is monitored, but not used.
+There are different types, but a spam trap is an email address that is monitored, but not used.
 So you couldn’t have it on your list as a result of genuine opt-in.
 The chances are if you mail to it you will be reported for spam.
 This is similar to seeded emails, which are placed onto lists you may buy.
 A seeded email address is monitored and your usage will be checked in accordance with any licence terms that apply.
+(To read more about spam traps, check out our free guide.)

 This one just says what it is.
 No mailbox, therefore a bad email address.
 Like a front door without a mailbox.